Max Factor and Television

 Colour television

 The arrival of colour television introduced some new problems.
-For example, in the early decades of colour television, programs broadcast in colour were also being watched on black and white receivers so the make-up used had to work in both.
+In the early decades of colour television, programs broadcast in colour were also being watched on black and white receivers.
 This explains why many early television programs filmed in colour look so highly coloured when viewed today.
 Compare, for example, the bold colours in the first series of Star Trek, which started broadcasting in 1966, with the muted pastels of Star Trek: The Next Generation which began in 1984.
+The bold Star Trek colours were selected so that they would give good contrast when viewed on black and white receivers.

 Predictably, in 1954, the Max Factor company unveiled a make-up range suitable for black and white and colour televison as well.
-It was available in Pan-Cake and the company’s more recently developed Pan-Stik make-up.
+It was available in Pan-Cake as well as the company’s more recently developed Pan-Stik make-up.

 Principal pigmentation colors apparent in the human skin are red, blue, yellow, brown, and gray.
 These colors have different wave lengths and reflect light with various intensities.
 Therefore, even a naturally flawless complexion without make-up, provides a major problem by showing varying degrees of blotchiness when reproduced over television.
 This is true of both men and women.
 Light complexions will come through a spotty, ghostly white.
 Dark complexions will look plain dirty.
 Men look as though they need a shave, regardless of how closely they may have shaved, unless make-up is used.
 Even the woman who is beautifully made-up with her everyday society make-up materials isn’t at all prepared for the television cameras.
 Her foundation make-up will televise as though it were either much too light or much too dark, with a mottled complexion appearance being evident in either case.
 Her ordinary lipstick shades will usually televise much too light, and most of her everyday rouge shades will be altogether too dark.